 continue your Sunday Drive beyond Palestine,

 turn north on Texas 155, but before you leave the city limits, turn

 are in bloom.
 The park's main road winds five miles through the

 Return to 155 and continue north to its intersection with Farm Road

 321. Near the intersection is a state historical marker noting the

 made rifles, grist mills and cotton gins used in the Confederate

 At the highway intersection, turn the east toward Montalba

 community, which lies at the intersection of 321 and Texas 19.
 The

 town's distinctive name comes from a nearby mountain.

 continue in a western direction on 321 to Tennessee

 Colony, head south on Farm Road 645 To Tucker,

 named for an early settler known as Colonel Tucker.

 on U.S. 79, you'll find Old Magnolia, a cluster of old buildings

 Texas.
 The theme park, built by schoolteacher/carpenter Bill

 Gibbs, is open during the Dogwood Trails season and for special

 events such as group gatherings.

 Continue in a westerly direction to Long Lake, where you

 should veer back to the east on Texas 294 toward Elkhart.

 A few miles from the intersection, look for a historical marker

 to Old Magnolia, a Trinity River steamboat port.
 In the 1850s,

 land office, blacksmith shop, tavern, cotton gin, general store,

 school, church and a hotel, the Hagood, known all over Texas

 for its hospitality.
-Dozens of steamboats docked at the town's wharves, but the
+Dozens of steamboats docked at the town's wharves,

-trade on the river.
+eventually killed trade on the river.

 Continue your Sunday drive to Elkhart,

 named for a friendly Indian who helped early settlers.
 At Elkhart,

 head west on Farm road 319, and then turn south on Farm Road 861

 to the Pilgrim Church and Cemetery, which has been in continuous

 Parker built a small log house of worship.
 A replica of his

 original church still stands on the site.
 The Parker

 family earned an additional place in Texas